-The Boston Marathon wouldn't be possible without the support of many state, local, and federal officials who coordinate public safety efforts from start to finish, as well as the nearly 10,000 volunteers who dedicate their time and energy.
-Thank you for bringing the magic of the marathon to the masses.
+The Boston Marathon wouldn't be possible without the support of many state, local, and federal officials who coordinate public safety efforts from start to finish, as well as hundreds of thousands of spectators who line the course, energizing the eight cities and towns along the route.
+Thank you for making the marathon such a world-class event.